all-of-us/raw-data-repository/rest-api/tools/README.md

 ### setup_env.sh

 Sets up your workspace after checking out the code, or when something changes in requirements.txt.

 ### setup_local_database.sh

 Sets up an rdr database on your local MySQL instance, for use when running a local server.

 ### upgrade_database.sh

 Upgrades a database (either local or in Cloud SQL) to the latest or a specified Alembic revision, applying schema migrations.
 (If the schema is already up to date, this is a no-op.)

+### remove_trailing_whitespace.sh

+Trim trailing whitespace form all files and optionally commit changes.

 ## Included scripts (use with "source &lt;script name&gt;")